abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/2dg124.jpg)

    > **Note**: Please wait until the installation completes.
 It will take around 10 - 15 minutes when you run npm install for the first time.
-In case the execution is stuck, please use **ctrl + C** to stop the execution and retry step again.
+In case the execution is stuck, please use **ctrl + C** to stop the execution and retry the step.

-1. Now run the below mentioned command to run UI of the application.
+1. Now run the following command to run the UI of the application.
 This will automatically open a browser tab where you'll see the complete application running

    ```pwsh
    npm run start